Tubular-class lifeboat

 Tubular lifeboats were effectively a type of catamaran, or raft, with a flat deck mounted between two buoyant tubes.
 The decks of the boats were approximately 11 in above the water.
-The lifeboat was the design of Messrs.
+The first version was constructed by Russel & Oswald, and operated at between 1850 and 1852.
+The later lifeboat was the design of Messrs.
 Richardson, of Bala, Merionethshire.
 The boats were usually 12, 14 or 16-oared, with sails available for suitable conditions.